Boris-Veselov/employee-tracking-system/README.md

 # Purpose

-A command-line application buuild to manage a company's employee database.
+A command-line application build to manage a company's employee database.
 Wich includes options to view all the departments, view all roles, view all employees, as well as options to add a department, add a role, add an employee, and update an employee role.

 # Built With